1. general principles / scope of application

 – if a contracting party defaults on payment after insolvency proceedings have been opened, or

-– if there are justified concerns regarding the creditworthiness of a contracting party in respect of which no insolvency proceedings have been opened and the contracting party, at the request of the Contractor, neither makes advance payments nor provides suitable security prior to performance by the Contractor and the reduced creditworthiness was not known to the other contracting party at the time the contract was concluded.
+– if there are justified concerns regarding the creditworthiness of a contracting party in respect of whom insolvency proceedings have not been opened and the contracting party, at the request of the other party, neither makes advance payments nor provides suitable security prior to performance by the other party and the reduced creditworthiness was not known to the other party at the time the contract was concluded.

 13. final provisions